 Public Relations Interview Questions and Answers

-Interview questions for public relations (PR) jobs vary depending on specific role and whether you're seeking a job in traditional or digital PR.
+Interview questions for public relations (PR) jobs vary depending on specific roles and whether you're seeking a job in traditional or digital PR.
 Some questions, of course, will come up with any public relations position.
-Interviewers will be eager to find out about your communication skills for any PR position.
+Interviewers will be eager, for example, to learn about your communication skills for any PR position to which you apply.

 Get tips on how to prepare for your interview and more information on the differences between digital and traditional PR.
 Plus, review a list of common questions asked during interviews for PR positions.